-This year, I’ll be the parent celebrating Father’s Day with my children.
+For me, I will be the parent celebrating Father’s Day with my children.
 At first, I thought it was weird.
 Now I realize, oddly enough, it’s appropriate.
-I’ve been Mom and Dad for over two years now.
+I’ve been Mom and Dad for years now.
 So I am gonna put on my big girl pants (my most masculine) and take my kids on an adventure.

 Thankfully, our heavenly Father very much deserves honor and respect.
-These past couple of years, I’ve found my faith strengthened even while I’ve struggled with the sinfulness of my heart and mind.
+These past few years, I’ve found my faith strengthened even while I’ve struggled with the sinfulness of my heart and mind.
 God continually reveals His faithfulness as my own faithlessness is ever before me.

 Recently, I had someone share their frustration with some doctrinal issues.
 At first, I thought, “Change the subject fast!”
 Then I realized that God had prepared me for this.
 So I shared that I’ve learned it isn’t about what I know apart from knowing God.
 I don’t need to understand or be able to explain the book of Revelation, Reformed or Armenian theology, or the sinful behavior of another person.